 In May 2017, Whitebark, via its Canadian subsidiary Salt Bush Energy Ltd, completed an acquisition of a 20% direct interest in the assets of Point Loma Resources (Point Loma) for an investment of CAD$4.2 million.
-The acquisition includes producing wells, land, property, equipment and production facilities (for full details, see ASX announcement dated 23 May 2017).
+The acquisition includes producing wells, land, property, equipment and production facilities (for full details, see ASX announcement dated 24 May 2017 under Investor Centre).

 From mid-2016, Point Loma gross production reached 900 boe/d (25% liquids), up from 135 boe/d, and hold Net Producing Reserves of 3.9 MMboe and 2P reserves of 4.98 MMboe (see Table 1).
 WBE net production is currently over 150 boe/d and also receives revenue from tolling income through ~70MMcf/d gas plant (50MMcf/d spare capacity).
 The acquisition also included compressors, tank farms, production facilities, pipelines and associated infrastructure.

 Point Loma had captured a significant land position with over 210,000 net acres over a highly productive and prospective portion of West Central Alberta which has multiple oil and gas zones ranging in age from the Cretaceous Mannville to Mississippian Banff.

 Modest drilling depths throughout and technological advancements associated with horizontal drilling, leads to strong economic returns due to low-cost wells and close proximity of production facilities and easy access to market.